HOW TO PASS THE 11 + KENT TEST: ENGLISH

 - For each part of the test, English, Maths, Verbal and Non-Verbal Reasoning, a student must score 106 or more in each part if they wish to be considered for a grammar school placement.

-As mentioned, the Kent Test will assess particular skills and knowledge required to obtain a grammar school placement.
+As mentioned, the test will assess particular skills and knowledge required to obtain a Kent grammar school placement.

 During the test, your child will undergo two different papers.
 The first paper will consist of English and Maths, and they will have 1 hour to complete the paper.